How to Make Marijuana Tea Stronger

 Unlike pre-made edibles, cannabis tea (or any edible that uses flower material, like The Brothers Apothecary CBD Blends) can be either very mild in its effects, or very potent.
 This is directly influenced by how you blend & prepare your brew.
-With flower-based teas, unlike other edibles, the active ingredient in the tea isn’t processed, but rather “raw”.
-For reasons we’ll explain below, this means activating the cannabinoids (aka “decarboxylation”) depends a lot on the user.*
+With flower-based teas, unlike other edibles, the active ingredient in the tea isn’t heavily processed or extracted, but is “raw”, containing a variety of additional compounds.
+For reasons we’ll explain below, this means activating the cannabinoids (aka “decarboxylation”) depends a lot on the user.

-*The Apothecary pre-decarbs every batch of hemp.
-Lightly grinding & bringing to decarb temperatures helps remove moisture & activate CBD before blending with herbs.
+*The Brothers Apothecary decarbs every batch of hemp that goes into our CBD tea & Superfoods.
+Using our patented process that includes lightly grinding & bringing to decarb temperatures, this preparations helps remove moisture & activate CBD before blending with herbs.

-Secondly, cannabis tea can so often be at the will of the beholder, so to speak.
+As such, cannabis tea potency can so often be at the will of the preparer.
 The amount of flower added to blends can greatly affect strength (as expected).
-Unless you’re using a pre-measured & lab-tested tea source (like those in the shop), it’s hard to know exactly what strength you’re really consuming.
+Unless you’re using a pre-measured & lab-tested tea source (like those in the shop), it’s hard to know exactly what strength you’re really consuming.*

 How Edible Cannabis Tea Works (Just a Touch of Science)

 In “raw” cannabis, THC exists in its acidic form, THC-A. Similarly, in high CBD hemp, CBD exists in its acidic form, CBD-A.